-The CDC issues recommendations for when, what, and how PPE should be used to prevent exposure to infectious pathogens.
-OSHA issues and enforces workplace health and safety regulations.
-OSHA regulations require that employers provide their employees with appropriate PPE and to ensure that PPE is disposed or, if reusable, that it is properly cleaned or laundered, repaired, and stored.
+The CDC issues recommendations for when, what, and how PPE should be used to prevent exposure to infectious pathogens.1-5 OSHA issues and enforces workplace health and safety regulations.
+OSHA regulations require that employers provide their employees with appropriate PPE and to ensure that PPE is properly disposed of, or if reusable, that it is properly cleaned or laundered, repaired, and stored.
 The objective of the following sections is to provide information on the selection and use of PPE in oral healthcare settings.

 When selecting PPE three key elements need to be considered.
 First, the type of anticipated exposure, e.g., direct contact with blood or OPIM; or exposure to splash, spatter, spray; or inhalation of airborne microorganisms in droplets or droplet nuclei suspended in air.
 Second, what is the durability and appropriateness of the PPE for the task, i.e., what is the barrier’s effectiveness?
 The third is the fit.
 PPE must fit the individual user, and it is up to the employer to ensure that all PPE are available in sizes appropriate for the workforce to be protected.

 Your session is about to expire.
 Do you want to continue logged in?

 WARNING!
 You did not finish creating your certificate.
 Please click CONTINUE below to return to your previous page to complete the process.
 Failure to complete ALL the steps will result in a loss of this test score, and you will not receive credit for this course.